amida-tech/orange-api/docs/src/pharmacies.md

         Opening/closing hours, in the format specified in `POST`.
 The dictionary can be partially empty.
     + notes (string, optional) - freeform text notes about the pharmacy by the patient
+    + lat (string, optional)

+        Geographic latitude of pharmacy location.
+To reset to unknown, send null.
+If resetting lat to unknown, lon must also be reset to unknown.
+    + lon (string, optional)

+        Geographic longitude of pharmacy location.
+To reset to unknown, send null.
+If resetting lon to unknown, lat must also be reset to unknown.

 + Request
     + Headers